braverymedia/civic/_includes/content/main.md

 ## Our Training Programs

 Bravery's training programs are customized to your team's specific needs and we are always ready to develop a new workshop to suit your needs.
-We currently offer training for:
+We currently offer training on a variety of topics:

 - Figma for CX
 - Collaborative tools like Mural, Miro, and FigJam
-- Content Strategy
+- Content Strategy Principles
-- Conducting usability research
-- Auditing Web Applications
+- CX and Usability Research Methodology
+- How to conduct website audits

+Is there something else you have in mind?
+We'll develop something custom for your team.